Bylaws of the Wabedo-Little Boy-Cooper-Rice Lakes Association

 Section 2.
 The annual membership fee (dues) shall be determined at the Annual Meeting by a majority of the members present.
 The annual membership period shall be from January 1st through December 31st each year.

 Section 3.
-No assessments shall be made against the members of this Association by Order of the Executive Board or by order of the membership of this Association.
+No assessments shall be made against the members of this Association by order of the Board of Directors or by order of the membership of this Association.

 Section 4.
 No member shall receive compensation in the form of fees or salary from the Association for their services.